 Jitterbug is a registered trademark and GreatCall is a trademark of GreatCall, Inc.

 Seniors are becoming more and more tech-friendly today.
 It is not at all uncommon to see an elderly person using a tablet or even a laptop computer on a daily basis.
-Smartphones are also commonplace for this generation.
+Smartphones are also commonplace for this generation because of the ways older adults can use smartphones to improve their overall quality of life.

 Choosing a smartphone can become overwhelming quickly.
 This is true for those of us who use them daily.
-It is even more confusing choosing the best smartphones for seniors!
+It is even more confusing picking one for an elderly person.

 Picking a phone is a personal preference.
 The decision is a combination of meeting your smartphone needs plus finding one you personally like.
 Blending these two together may not always be easy.